-Dangerous objects include, but are not limited to, common pocketknives with a blade of four (4) inches or less, ice picks, razor blades, box cutters, air guns, bb guns, pellet guns, electric weapons such as a taser, or spring guns of any sort (whether operable).
-For the purposes of this policy, a dangerous object does not include instruments used during school for school projects such as scissors or cutting instruments during an art class.
+Dangerous objects include, but are not limited to, common pocketknives with a blade of four inches or less, ice picks, razor blades, box cutters, air guns, bb guns, pellet guns, electric weapons such as a taser, or spring guns of any sort (whether operable or inoperable).
+For the purposes of this policy, a dangerous object does not include instruments used during school for school projects, such as scissors or cutting instruments during an art class.

-Any student who brings a dangerous object to school, to any school function, or on any school-sponsored transportation, or any student who possesses a dangerous object at school, at any school function, or on any school sponsored transportation, with use or threatened use in an offensive or defensive manner, will be suspended either in-school or out of school for no more than three (3) consecutive days
+Any student who brings a dangerous object to school, to any school-sponsored activity, or on any school-sponsored transportation, or any student who possesses a dangerous object at school, at any school-sponsored activity, or on any school-sponsored transportation, with use or threatened use in an offensive or defensive manner, will be suspended either in-school or out of school for no more than three consecutive days and recommended for reassignment and expulsion, and a school-based threat management team, district threat management team, or both will be conducted.